Spandex: History

+The easy condensation of diols and diisocyanates was recognized in the 1930s as the result of work by Otto Bayer.
+Fibers suitable for replacing nylon were not created from urethanes, but instead this theme led to a family of specialized elastic fabrics.

 In the post-World War II era, DuPont Textiles Fibers Department, formed in 1952, became the most profitable division of DuPont, dominating the synthetic fiber market worldwide.
 At this time, women began to emerge as a significant group of consumers because of their need for underwear and hosiery.
 After conducting market research to find out what women wanted from textiles, DuPont began developing fibers to meet such needs—including a better fiber for women's girdles, which were commonly made of rubber at the time.

-By the 1930s, DuPont became interested in developing a synthetic elastic fiber.
-DuPont made its first breakthrough in the early 1950s when chemist Joseph C. Shivers used an intermediate substance to modify Dacron polyester, producing a stretchy fiber that could withstand high temperatures.
-Determined to find a fiber to replace rubber in garments, after nearly a decade of research, Shivers perfected the fiber in 1958 at DuPont's Benger Laboratory in Waynesboro, Virginia.
-Moreover, the nature of spandex allowed it to be incorporated into other garments besides girdles and undergarments.
+In the early 1950s chemist Joseph C. Shivers modified Dacron polyester, producing an elastic fiber that could withstand high temperatures.

 Lycra brand

 To distinguish its brand of spandex fiber, DuPont chose the trade name Lycra (originally called Fiber K).
-DuPont launched an extensive publicity campaign for its Lycra brand, taking advertisements and full-page ads in top women's magazines such as Vogue, Glamour, Harper's Bazaar, Mademoiselle, McCall's, Ladies' Home Journal, and Good Housekeeping.
+DuPont launched an extensive publicity campaign for its Lycra brand, taking advertisements and full-page ads in top women's magazines.
 Audrey Hepburn helped catapult the brand on and off-screen during this time; models and actresses like Joan Collins and Ann-Margret followed Hepburn's aesthetic by posing in Lycra clothing for photo shoots and magazine covers.

 By the mid-1970s, with the emergence of the women's liberation movement, girdle sales began to drop as they came to be associated with anti-independence and emblematic of an era that was quickly passing away.
-In response, DuPont reimagined Lycra as the aerobic fitness movement emerged in the 1970s.
-The association of Lycra with fitness had been established at the 1968 Winter Olympic Games, when the French ski team wore Lycra garments to compete.
-This popularized the brand as essential athletic wear because of its flexible and lightweight material.
+In response, DuPont marketed Lycra as the aerobic fitness movement emerged in the 1970s.
+The association of Lycra with fitness had been established at the 1968 Winter Olympic Games, when the French ski team wore Lycra garments.
 The fiber came to be especially popular in mid-thigh-length shorts worn by cyclists.

 By the 1980s, the fitness trend had reached its height in popularity and fashionistas began wearing shorts on the street.
 Spandex proved such a popular fiber in the garment industry that, by 1987, DuPont had trouble meeting worldwide demand.
 In the 1990s a variety of other items made with spandex proved popular, including a successful line of body-shaping foundation garments sold under the trade name Bodyslimmers.
 As the decade progressed, shirts, pants, dresses, and even shoes were being made with spandex blends, and mass-market retailers like Banana Republic were even using it for menswear.

+In 2019, control of the Lycra Company was sold by Koch Industries to Shandong Ruyi.